tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Main.purs:parserOptions}}
 ```

-Here `OP.info` combines a `Parser` with a set of options for how the help message is formatted. `env <**> OP.helper` takes any command line argument `Parser` named `env` and adds a `--help` option to it automatically.
+Here `OP.info` combines a `Parser` with a set of options for how the help message is formatted. `env <**> OP.helper` takes any command line argument `Parser` named `env` and automatically adds a `--help` option.
 Options for the help message are of type `InfoMod`, which is a monoid, so we can use the `fold` function to add several options together.

 The interesting part of our parser is constructing the `GameEnvironment`: